 As a counselor I count it a privilege to work with the adults, couples, families and children who have seen me over the past 24 years.
 I learn from each person who asks me to become a part of his or her story by creating a helpful and empowering therapeutic relationship.
 I look forward to meeting new clients, understanding their hearts desire as well as their suffering, and facilitating progress.
 There is so much to learn, and as I learn the process grows still more profoundly moving, rewarding, awe-inspiring and humbling.

+Spiritual development has been important to me for most of my life.
 During the last decade I extended my training in the classical and contemporary theories and techniques of psychoanalysis with the community of the Oregon Psychoanalytic Center, including their experiential Infant Observation Program.
-Several years ago I entered intensive training in the practice of psychoanalysis in dialogue with theology through the integrative, relational and contemplative candidate program of the Brookhaven Institute for Psychoanalysis and Christian Theology.
+Several years ago I entered intensive training in the practice of psychoanalysis in dialogue with Christian spirituality through the integrative, relational and contemplative candidate program of the Brookhaven Institute for Psychoanalysis and Christian Thought.
 After all the training in trauma, modern psychoanalysis and the integration of faith - it is my personal practice and personal relationships that help me detoxify and continue learning from experience.

 My work is also influenced by my relationship with Jesus and the impact that has on my understanding of people.
-I try to follow the word and way of Christ and therefore I welcome a diversity of people to my practice from backgrounds, identities, and philosophical or religious world views that are different from my own.
-I find that each person brings his or her own perspective and I ask my clients to educate me regarding their individual differences that are particularly meaningful to them.
+I try to follow the word and way of Christ and therefore welcome a diversity of people to my practice from backgrounds, identities, and philosophical or religious world views that are different from my own.
+Each person brings their own experience so I ask my clients to educate me regarding their individual differences that are particularly meaningful to them.